Walmart Spark: Low completion rate / dropped trips deactivation appeal

 The evidence that moves this reason

-• My Metrics screenshots showing the trend
+- My Metrics screenshots showing the trend

-• documentation for drops (store closed / no orders ready, curbside waits past 30 min, app crashes, GPS failures, unsafe conditions)
+- Documentation for drops (store closed / no orders ready, curbside waits past 30 min, app crashes, GPS failures, unsafe conditions)

-• dates and order IDs for trips wrongly counted
+- Dates and order IDs for trips wrongly counted

-The angle that actually works
+What actually works